repcaktiw/BootrapSzama/readme.md

 - Finished site layout
 - Used Bootstrap 5 to make most of the layout
-- Used media query for #header to make resposive height for section
+- Used media query for #header to make responsive height for section
 - Used vanilla JS to make section #opinie dynamic
 - Used only one photo for meals carousel in section #posilki, because content was not important in this project.
 Bootstrap carousel is working like a charm, and that was my goal.
 - Used leaflet library to make simple "where are we" map.
-For now it only shows simple popus.
+For now it only shows simple popups.

 ## Used tools